execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 Instead of manually searching for gadgets, we can use a tool called `ropper`.

-`ropper` is very useful for finding ROP gadgets (and much more).
+`ropper` is very useful for finding ROP gadgets.
 It can be installed by doing:

 ```c
 $ virutalenv ropper